Implementation of the National Bio-Corridor Programme (PNCB) in the context of the National Biodiversity strategy of Costa Rica

 State of implementation/results

-- The 15 biocorridors (5000 km2), in which the project does direct consultation are all equipped with a management plan by now.
-Management activities were increased from 38% to 46%.
+- The 15 biocorridors (approx. 5,000 km2), in which the project provides direct advice, now all have a management plan.

 - Currently, 36 small projects in 15 biocorridors are being implemented.